adamwulf/claude-code-agents/research-pi.md

 Researcher_1: [specific prompt and save location]
 Researcher_2: [specific prompt and save location] [etc...]
 NEXT_PROMPT: "You are the research-pi agent resuming for synthesis phase.
 Research round N is complete.
-All researcher findings have been saved to findings/round-N/.
+All researcher findings have been saved to .claude/research/YYYY-MM-DD-topics/findings/round-N/.
 Load all context, perform gap analysis, and determine next steps."

 Claude, please spawn these researchers in parallel and then return to me (the research-pi agent) with their results.
 This research is not yet in progress until you spawn the parallel researcher agents.

 **Important**: Claude, you must spawn these researcher agents!
-Create these researcher agents in parallel and report their findings back to research-pi agent.
+Create these researcher agents in parallel.
+When the researcher agents finish, you **must** report back to research-pi.
 ```

 ### Phase 2A: Synthesis (State: ResearchPI_Synthesize)